forketyfork/introduction-to-functional-programming/README.md

 This repository contains working Miranda code and test suites to help understand functional programming concepts through the Miranda programming language.

-## 📚 About
+## About

-This project transforms the original text-based exercise solutions into a proper Miranda codebase with:
+This project attempts to transform exercise solutions into a proper Miranda codebase with:

-- ✅ Modular source code organization
+- Modular source code organization
-- ✅ Comprehensive test coverage
+- Comprehensive test coverage
-- ✅ Build system and automation
+- Build system and automation
-- ✅ Installation and setup documentation
+- Installation and setup documentation

-## 🏗️ Project Structure
+## Project Structure

 ```
 ├── src/                    # Source code by chapter